 How are the money supply and inflation related?
 And what does the Federal Reserve have to do with this relationship?
-Episode 1 of the Feducation video series reviews the functions of money, features an interactive auction that demonstrates the relationship between the money supply and inflation, then utilizes a simple equation to show how changes in the money supply affect the economy.
+This episode of the Feducation Video Series reviews the functions of money, features an interactive auction that demonstrates the relationship between the money supply and inflation, then utilizes a simple equation to show how changes in the money supply affect the economy.
 The video also describes how the Fed uses monetary policy to achieve its dual mandate of maximum employment and price stability.

 I’d like to welcome you to Feducation.
 This is our first go at Feducation, and, if it’s a success, our plan is to make it a regular program.
 Today, our topic is money and inflation.

 My name is Scott Wolla.
 I’m an economic education specialist at the Federal Reserve Bank of St. Louis.
 Feducation was developed to provide economic content and equip people with a better understanding of the Federal Reserve and its policy actions.
 Our first topic was “Money and Inflation,” and we began by comparing three separate, yet similar, items—the front page of the Wall Street Journal, a subscription card to The Economist magazine and a $20 bill.

 I asked the audience to compare these three types of paper, and then I crumpled everything together into a ball and asked for a volunteer to throw it away.
 As expected, the volunteer wanted to keep the $20 and she promised to throw the rest away later.
 But why, what makes that type of paper money so special?